Stable existence of incompressible 3-manifolds in 4-manifolds: Abstract

 \section{Abstract}

-Given an injective amalgam at the level of fundamental groups and a specific 3-manifold, is there a corresponding geometric-topological decomposition of a given 4-manifold, in a stable sense?
+Given a separating embedded connected 3-manifold in a closed 4-manifold, the Seifert--van Kampen theorem implies that the fundamental group of the 4-manifold is an amalgamated product along the fundamental group of the 3-manifold.
+In the other direction, given a closed 4-manifold whose fundamental group admits an injective amalgamated product structure along the fundamental group of a 3-manifold, is there a corresponding geometric-topological decomposition of the 4-manifold in a stable sense?
 We find an algebraic-topological splitting criterion in terms of the orientation classes and universal covers.
 Also, we equivariantly generalize the Lickorish--Wallace theorem to regular covers.